diengiau/jangorecki.github.io/_scripts/2017-10-27-Fed_new_chair.Rmd

 >“Simple policy rules are widely thought to be both interesting and useful, but to represent only a small part of the analysis needed to assess the appropriate path for policy.
 I am unable to think of any critical, complex human activity that could be safely reduced to a simple summary equation.
 In particular, no major central bank uses policy rules in a prescriptive way, and it is hard to predict the consequences of requiring the [Federal Open Market Committee] to do so, as some have proposed. policy should be systematic, but not automatic.”
 (Powell, 2017 February)

-:laugh: this simple summary equation is Taylor rule?
+:laughing: this simple summary equation is Taylor rule?

 ### 2. Some links about monetary polices